 Does it matter whether we are cremated or buried?
 Not ultimately, but I don’t ever counsel people toward cremation.
 An older couple had me over a few weeks ago.
 He is pushing ninety, and she is close behind.
 The son who was there said, “The reason I wanted you to come is to tell my dad what you think about cremation and burial.”
 So this is a real situation because they are years or months away from this.
 The son had heard me talk about it, and he wants to bury his dad.
 And the dad is thinking he wants something quick and efficient — to get it done.
 He wanted to do it more cheaply.
 Well, it may not be cheaper.

 Burial as Belief

-But anyway here is the essence of what I said.
-The biblical pattern is that burning your children is pagan and burying your loved ones is a sign that you believe in the resurrection.
-I think I am going to encourage people towards burial because of what it says about the body.
-The body is precious and it is going to be raised from the dead.
+Here is the essence of what I said: The biblical pattern is that burning your children is pagan, and burying your loved ones is a sign that you believe in the resurrection.
+I am going to encourage people toward burial because of what it says about the body: The body is precious, and it is going to be raised from the dead.

-So the picture in the New Testament is the dead are asleep.
-They are going to be raised from the dead and they are alive to God.
-So I have probably overstated my case now and made all the people who ever cremated feel terribly guilty and I will go back again.
-It is not ultimately an issue of mattering.
-It doesn’t matter ultimately.
-It is just not a custom I think the New Testament would...cremation is not a custom the New Testament would naturally lead us to.
+The picture in the New Testament is the dead are asleep.
+They are going to be raised from the dead, and they are alive to God (see 1 Thessalonians 4:16).
+I have probably overstated my case now and made all the people who ever cremated feel terribly guilty.
+But it is not ultimately an issue of mattering.
+Ultimately, it doesn’t matter.
+Cremation is simply not a custom the New Testament would naturally lead us to.